 Skip to content

-OpenObserve can be run in single node or in HA mode in a cluster.
+You can run OpenObserve in a single node or in High Availability (HA) mode in a cluster.

-Please refer to quickstart for single node deployments.
+Please refer to the Quickstart for single-node deployments.

 Single node architecture using SQLite and local disk